jacobg0/METRoWin/README.md

-# METRoWin
+﻿# METRoWin

 METRoWin (MET Rowan) is a road weather forecast software derived from METRo, originally created by Miguel Tremblay and Francois Fortin.
 More on the original METRo below.
 METRoWin is simply a new implementation of METRo designed to run on Windows.

-METRoWin is maintained by Lonnie L. Souder II and Garret Jacobs and distributed by the Rowan University Department of Civil & Environmental Engineering.
+METRoWin is maintained by Jacob Garrett and distributed by the Rowan University Department of Civil & Environmental Engineering.

 # METRo (The Original)